gpertea/wdpassport-utils/README.md

 ```
 ./wdpassport-utils.py -m
 ```
-* if you O.S. does not mount new drives automatically, check which /dev/sd?1 drive was made available by the `-m` option (e.g. by running `dmesg | tail` after the previous commant) and mount it manually, with something like this:
+* if your O.S. does not mount new drives automatically, check which /dev/sd?1 drive was made available by the `-m` option (e.g. by running `dmesg | tail` after the previous commant) and mount it manually, with something like this:
 ```
 mkdir /mnt/unlocked